 - Choose organic foods: Organic vegetables are free of harmful pesticides.
 Organic meats will be fed organic feeds.
 And they’ll be free of antibiotics and growth hormones.

 - Avoid antinutrients: Antinutrients called mycotoxins are another reason to avoid kibble.
 They’re molds that cause severe gut and autoimmune reactions.
-You’ll find them in kibble.
-And peanut butter too.
+You’ll find them in kibble … and peanut butter too.

 - Add probiotics to your dog’s diet: Probiotics help recolonize the friendly bacteria.
 You can find store-bought probiotics as well as fermented foods.
 Be aware of probiotics that contain allergens that can worsen your dog’s symptoms.
-It’s best to avoid dairy based probiotics and avoid bacteria species like Lactobacillus casei, Lactobacillus bulgaricus and Lactobacillus reuteri.
+It’s best to avoid both dairy based probiotics and bacteria species like Lactobacillus casei, Lactobacillus bulgaricus and Lactobacillus reuteri.

 - Add digestive enzymes: Digestive enzymes break down food to help your dog absorb nutrients.
 Grains and legumes block digestive enzymes so avoid these foods for your dog.
 Plus, kibble is enzyme deficient because enzymes are destroyed during processing.